 One cup brown basmati rice (250ml), added to two cups (500ml) water to soak for 4 – 8 hours.

 Two and a half Cups of Water (625ml)

 One half teaspoon salt

 One tin (246g drained) black eyed beans (or black eyed peas (the same thing)).

 One tablespoon olive oil.

 Pre-soak your rice in the fridge for 4 – 8 hours.
-Add it to the pot, and then add the water, followed by the baking powder and salt.
+Add it to the pot, and then add the water, followed by the salt.
 Stir both until the liquid is cloudy.
 Finely chop the onion, and add to the pot.
 Measure your olive oil and add then stir.
 Open your tin of black eyed beans and drain them before adding to the pot.
 Don’t wash the beans first, a little brine adds an earthy flavour.